practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 #### The 1 second execution time limit

-After some languages I noticed that all of them - often after some iterations of improvements - can run the "speed part" in under 1 second:
+After some languages I noticed that all of them - often after some iterations of improvements - can run the "speed part" in under 1 second (with the PowerShell script being the edge case):

 ![plot](./02%20-%20execution%20times/mean_stddev_err_whiskers%20--%20no%20GraalVM.png)

 I've also language implementations where - for various reasons - I'm not able to bring down the execution time under 1 second.
-I may list these solutions later and separately.
+I may list these solutions later and separately (TBD).
 This 1 second limit for my "official" listing is arbitrary, like so many things with benchmarks, but on the other side: most languages have no problem with this limit.

 #### Measuring program execution times